tshihab07/Life-Expectancy-Data-Preprocessing/README.md

   - Visualizing outliers through box plots
   - Imputing missing values using KNN
   - Detecting and addressing outliers
-  - Encode The dataset with label encoding
+  - Encode the dataset with label encoding

 ## Next Step
 After preprocessing, the dataset will be ready for further analysis, including: